BibliothecaDAO/eternum/readme.md

 Eternum represents an ambitious endeavor to forge an open and composable world, one that is collectively owned and governed by its user community.
 More than just a collection, Eternum encompasses a suite of smart contracts, crafted to be both composable and extensible.
 These contracts are not only designed to be utilized by various other contracts and applications but also to encourage a versatile and innovative ecosystem.

-As a developer you could deploy a set of systems in this world and ecourage players to use these systems, and in the process earn a small fee in resources or the native token lords.
+As a developer you could deploy a set of systems in this world and encourage players to use these systems, and in the process earn a small fee in resources or the native token lords.

 ## Open World Philosophy
 The term 'open' in this context means anyone can deploy a dojo system in Eternum, expanding its functionality or even adjusting its governing rules.
 For an in-depth understanding of its mechanics and ideology, consider delving into the dojo book.